Leeiiiiiii/profile/README.md

-Here are some ideas to get you started:
+Here are some ideas about me:

-- 🔭 I’m currently working on lots of my personal projects.
+- 🔭 I’m currently working on my personal projects.
 - 🌱 I’m currently learning Front-end Web Development.